 The first point of inflection is when the characters go see a fictional fiction film, also called “Valis”.
 Its contents appear to confirm that something they’ve been lazily discussing as delusion actually happened.
 In chapter 9, the characters are on their way home after seeing the movie, and as they have their usual sort of drug-addict conversation about it, they turn gradually from the skeptical, dismissive view of those seminal events as uncanny to a radically different view of them as deeply significant and either fantastic or marvelous.
 Artistically, this is the high point of the book.
 It is like seeing the marginal figures from Scanner over-interpret a trippy Stanley Kubrick movie, and making the world around them science fiction as they go along.
 From just watching a movie, they descend or ascend into a world of gnosis, of surreal and profoundly narcissistic fantasy mixed into reality.

 Although chapter 9, like most of the book, is written as a fairly mechanical dialogue, it is actually very well done.
-It is balanced, not in the manner of Henry James in Todorov’s reading, but on a higher level.
+It is balanced, not in the manner of Henry James in Todorov’s reading of The Turn of the Screw (1898), but on a higher level.
 As an experienced and curious writer of science fiction, Dick continually plays with the tools at his disposal and with the core ideas woven through all his novels.
 Valis is metafiction of a high calibre, wherein the writer knowingly exposes even his own real madness as one of many layers in the work, without ever coming across as a tedious Brechtian fiddler who merely finds illusionism gauche.

-I was shocked by how well Dick pulled this off since the ingredients are all bad.
+I was shocked by how well Dick pulled this off since the ingredients are all bad; worse than James’s.
 Most problematically, his assertions are egotistical.
-Among other things, he believed that Jesus’s return was imminent.
+Among other things, Dick believed that Jesus’s return was imminent.
 To justify this assertion, he claimed that time had stopped in 70 CE and had only recently resumed, so that Jesus’s words in Matthew 16:28 could be both accurate and applicable to Dick’s own life.
 This concept is narcissistic: It associates Dick himself with events of cosmic importance, for no logical reason.
 Indeed, in his mind, he had to assume that almost 2000 years of history was faked in a sort of grand conspiracy so that he would be important.